wh-alice/mig_visualstudio/vs/cross-platform/setup-and-install.md

 # Setup and install
 To build native iOS, Android, and Windows apps from a common C#/.NET code base using Xamarin, you need the following:

--   For working with Windows and Android apps: a Windows development machine with Visual Studio 2015 and Xamarin 4 installed (see note below).
+-   For working with Windows and Android apps: a Windows development computer with Visual Studio 2015 and Xamarin 4 installed (see note below).
 (You can also use Visual Studio 2013 by following the instructions for [direct Xamarin install](https://developer.xamarin.com/guides/cross-platform/getting_started/requirements/#install) (xamarin.com).)

 -   For working with iOS apps: a Mac with OS X Yosemite (10.10.5) or above, with XCode and Xamarin installed.

- You can set up the Windows and Mac machines at the same time, and while those installers are running you can go through [Learn about mobile development with Xamarin](../cross-platform/learn-about-mobile-development-with-xamarin.md) to read and watch the necessary background material.
+ You can set up the Windows and Mac computers at the same time, and while those installers are running you can go through [Learn about mobile development with Xamarin](../cross-platform/learn-about-mobile-development-with-xamarin.md) to read and watch the necessary background material.

 If you have issues using Xamarin after doing this setup and install, post your question on [forums.xamarin.com](http://forums.xamarin.com/).